Five Questions to Ask A Financial Advisor

 The purpose of this question is to help you distinguish between different advisors and to hopefully identify a philosophy that resonates with you and that you could see yourself believing in and following.
 You may get a wide variety of philosophies, or they may all sound the same.
 I can’t tell you what to look for because, unless I know you personally, I don’t know you and can’t say what might appeal to you.
 But I can give you some items to consider as you listen to various answers.

-There is a common practice these days to invest clients based on their Risk Tolerance.
+There is a common practice these days to invest clients’ money based on their Risk Tolerance.
 The premise behind it is somewhat sound.
 The idea is that if a client’s portfolio is “riskier” than they can handle, they might panic out of it at the worst possible time and lose tons of money.
-Fair enough.
+This sounds reasonable, but it doesn’t work in practice.

-But the process has devolved.
-It often isn’t investing based on Risk Tolerance but rather based on a Risk Tolerance Questionnaire.
+You will be invested based on a Risk Tolerance Questionnaire, instead of your Risk Tolerance.
 A new client will answer ten multiple-choice questions on a form that might take about five minutes.
 The professional will then take the answers to those ten questions and generate a score.
-Based on that score, they will select a model portfolio from a series of them and invest you accordingly.
+Based on that score, they will select a model portfolio from a series of them and invest your money accordingly.

-In case you missed that: You will spend five minutes on a questionnaire, and that will determine the rest of your investment life!
+In case you missed that, you will spend five minutes on a questionnaire that will determine the rest of your investment life!

-Suppose you went in to see the doctor, and they said, “Here are ten multiple-choice questions that we give to everyone.
-Fill it out, and it will tell me exactly what disease you have.
-Then I’ll pick your prescription for you.”
+Suppose you went to see the doctor, and they said, “Here are ten multiple-choice questions that we give everyone.
+Fill it out; it will tell me exactly what disease you have.
+Then I’ll prescribe a medicine.”

 Ridiculous.